 Please ignore any and all grammar issues and the like.
 I'm sure they are there.
 There are probably inconsistencies in the story itself; please forgive those as well.
-The final project almost certainly won't be named Port Story, of course: it's just what I have called it these past two years.
+The final project almost certainly won't be named Port Story, of course: it's just what I have called it these past three-plus years.
 I'm sure the actual title will reveal itself to me over time.
 I'm in no hurry.

 Synopsis: The night has come and gone, and Port Hawktried has as well.
 Sèbastienne, waking, rushes outside to look around, to see what this new reality, which now includes her and everyone in Port Hawktried, looks like.
 Read on!

 It always happened at night.
 Just like the night when Raleigh Myles slashed Montague Eckbert’s neck, jumped into Eckbert’s dinghy, and fled.

 Always a very dark night, just like that night.
 Just like this night.
 Moonless and starless.
 The kind of night that circumscribed the best efforts of Port Hawktried’s street lamps, which seemed to struggle to stay lit.
 The kind of night that draped itself over the seaside village like a heavy, damp, black woolen blanket.

 Heavy fog always came such nights.
 It didn’t become simply lightless then, but something else entirely.
 Even indoors, where fires kept a flickering radius of hope alive, the darkness, still with chill and foreboding, crept into corners and kitchens and back bedrooms, alive and dead at the same time, dreadful and menacing.

 Children inevitably rose and scampered to their parents’ room and crawled under the covers with them.
 Dog and cats scratched at doors to get inside, if they weren’t in already.
 Extra logs were thrown onto fires.